 Historic Boundary lines are often marked with mature trees, often with tree preservation orders (TPO's).
 Naturally the property owner does not want to concede ground and mark the boundary on a new line further into their property.
 Our Traditional Estate Fencing is a continuous welded fence, this allows us to weld horizontal rails upto trees and other obstacles, giving the appearance that it flows straight through the tree and out the other side.
-The trees carry on growing unhindered, the TPO man is happy and calm is preserved.
+The trees carry on growing unhindered, the TPO man is happy and both boundary lines and calm is preserved.

 A common question we are asked on our site visits is how to keep dogs in and rabbits out of domestic gardens.
-Our customers understand the benefits of Iron Railings but are anxious not to detract from the overall attractiveness of the fenceline.
+Our customers understand the benefits of Estate Fencing but are anxious not to detract from the overall attractiveness of the fenceline.
 Our best solution is to incorporate rabbit style netting to our Traditional Estate Railings.
 We are able to do this neatly by inserting 2 'lambwires' into the fenceline, this allows us to attach the netting without it bellowing in and out between the individual posts.
 When you stand back from this Cambridgeshire Estate fence the netting is almost invisible - keeping the woofers in.

 Estate Fencing enhances its surroundings.
 Our site visits are crucial and allow us to fully assess the site and your requirments.
 Our many years of experience allow us to add detail to your vision, ensuring that your new parkland fence exceeds your expectations.
-Estate Fencing often replaces post and rail fencing, a small change to the actual fenceline can soften the overall effect it has on the landscape.
+Estate Fencing often replaces post and rail fencing, a small change to the actual fenceline can often soften the overall effect it has on the landscape.
 Here you see a 5 rail Parkland Fence in Hertfordshire with kissing gate and cattle grid surround.
 This forms an impressive approach that befitts this stunning property.